 BègueFrench Means "stutterer, stammerer" in French, used as a nickname for someone with a stutter.

-BéliveauFrench (Rare), French (Quebec) Derived from Old French besliver meaning "to stagger along", hence a nickname referring to a drunkard.
-It could also refer to a person who lived in a beautiful or lovely valley, derived from French beau "beautiful" or Old French beu, bel "fair, lovely" combined with val meaning "valley"... [more]
+BéliveauFrench (Rare), French (Quebec) Derived from Old French besliver meaning "to stagger along", originally a nickname referring to a drunkard.
+It could also denote a person who lived in a beautiful, lovely valley, derived from French beau "beautiful" or Old French beu, bel "fair, lovely", combined with val meaning "valley"... [more]

 BergenGerman, Dutch, Flemish, Jewish Originally denoted a person from any of the various places named Bergen in Germany and the Netherlands.
 It is also a variant of Berg.
 Famous bearers include the Americans Candice Bergen (1946-), an actress, and Polly Bergen (1930-2014), an actress, singer and television host.